Abergeldie Castle: History

-After the accession of King Edward VII in 1901, it was used by his son the Prince of Wales (later King George V) in 1902.
-Other members of the Royal Family who stayed at Abergeldie included the daughters of Edward VII, Princesses Louise, Victoria and Maud of Wales.
+After the accession of King Edward VII in 1901, it was used by his son, the Prince of Wales (later King George V) in 1902.
+Other members of the royal family who stayed at Abergeldie included the daughters of Edward VII, Princesses Louise, Victoria and Maud of Wales.

-Birkhall remains in the Royal Family's possession; King Charles III spent time here when he was Duke of Rothesay, together with Camilla, Queen Consort of the United Kingdom.
+Birkhall remains in the royal family's possession; King Charles III spent time here when he was Duke of Rothesay, together with Queen Camilla.

-Abergeldie Castle was last occupied by the 21st Laird, John Seton Howard Gordon, who had lived there since 1972 (the lands having been previously on lease to the Royal Family's Balmoral Estate, who had their lease on the game lands renewed in the year 2000).
+Abergeldie Castle was last occupied by the 21st Laird, John Seton Howard Gordon (1938–2020), who had lived there since 1972 (the lands having been previously on lease to the royal family's Balmoral Estate, who had their lease on the game lands renewed in the year 2000).

 In January 2016, the castle was threatened by rising flood waters from the River Dee, which washed away much of the land behind the building, leaving it on a precipice over the river, thus forcing the 76-year-old Laird to flee.
 For a time, authorities were uncertain if the castle could be saved if the flooding continued.
 A few days later, structural engineers were confident that shoring efforts would prevent imminent collapse.